scalabli/yadig/docs/installation.rst

 * `MarkupSafe`_ comes with Jinja.
 It escapes untrusted input when rendering templates to avoid injection attacks.
 * `ItsDangerous`_ securely signs data to ensure its integrity.
-This is used to protect Flask's session cookie.
+This is used to protect Citus's session cookie.
 * `Click`_ is a framework for writing command line applications.
-It provides the ``flask`` command and allows adding custom management commands.
+It provides the ``citus`` command and allows adding custom management commands.

 .. _Werkzeug: https://palletsprojects.com/p/werkzeug/
 .. _Jinja: https://palletsprojects.com/p/jinja/